OpenVPN

 set protocols static route 10.23.0.0/20 interface vtun10

 Additionally, each client needs a copy of ca cert and its own client key and cert files.
-The files are plaintext so they may be copied either manually from the CLI.
+The files are plaintext so they may be copied manually from the CLI.
 Client key and cert files should be signed with the proper ca cert and generated on the server side.

 HQ’s router requires the following steps to generate crypto materials for the Branch 1: